Slider

 Philosophy’s Occult Origins

-I’m not saying we shouldn’t study to shew ourselves approved unto God (2 Tim 2:15a), but we need think critically about what we learn and hold it against the authority of God’s Word, showing ourselves to be workman that need not be ashamed, rightly dividing the word of truth (2 Tim 2:15b).
-Because, while Greek Philosophers formally dismissed religious thought, they often cited and expounded on Mystery School ideas. (ie. Plato’s “condition of the soul”).
-Here, look; this is from Bianca Dinkelaar’s research paper “Plato and the Language of Mysteries:”
+Because, while Greek Philosophers formally dismissed “religious thought,” they often cited and expounded on Mystery School ideas. (ie. Plato’s “condition of the soul”).
+This is from Bianca Dinkelaar’s research paper “Plato and the Language of Mysteries:”

 “Despite Plato’s repeated criticism of both [myth] and mystery cults, Orphism/Pythagoreanism and the Eleusinian Mysteries feature frequently in his dialogues